 You can use the cargo lamps if you need more light in the cargo area of your vehicle or in the top-box storage units.
+Some vehicles will only have one cargo lamp in the passenger side top box.

-Press the button, with this symbol to turn the cargo lamps on.
-Press the button again to turn them off.
+Press the button, with this symbol to turn the cargo lamps on or off.